Kitchen Electric Plan

 - Microwave cabinet outlets

 Now, a lot of these rules make sense.
+You can also do what I did and call Globird Energy that offers Cheap Electricity in your local area.
 For example, having the lights and the outlets on separate circuits insures there isn’t that awkward dim when the toaster oven turns on.
 The dishwasher has a big heating element that would trip the breaker if the circuit was shared with a microwave for instance.
 In fact, that was the case at our most recent apartment and we just didn’t use the microwave when the dishwasher was on… I guess that’s not considered a legitimate fix.
 Regardless of the necessity of these rules, they are the rules and we’ll do our best to abide by them.
 Unfortunately, there is no way we have enough breaker space in our electric panel.
 This is a picture from before the AC and Heat were put in.
 That took up the remaining 5 breaker slots.
 We are at 100% capacity in the box at this point.

 For the under-cabinet lights, we are still undecided but we know we want LED puck lights.
 Ikea sells a set that is by far the cheapest at $29.99 for a set of 4 but Stefan doesn’t like the way the set is connectorized.
 I figure we can make it work.
 We are still looking into other options.
 LED is great because they don’t get too hot and they last forever.
 Halogen is the ubiquitous choice for puck lights but they generate so much heat that no-one wants to turn them on!